Strutting Into Symbolic Meaning of Lions

 Talk about fancy words!
 If you don’t know what crepuscular means, that’s okay…I had to Google it too.

-The lion illustrates mad skills when it comes to getting what they want.
+The symbolic meaning of lions illustrates mad skills when it comes to getting what they want.
 Lions show us how to effectively attack our dreams and passions.
 This quote pretty much sums it up:

 Specifically, the male lion represents the sun in various cultures, and the female lioness is associated with the moon.